 There are tons of ways you can reduce some of the tons that would otherwise be destined for landfills.
 Here are some of our favorite ways to make use of the sheets that you’re not going to be sleeping on any more.

 No need to buy packs of rags or cloths - simply cut your sheets into squares and use them as cleaning wipes around the house.
 When they’re dirty, chuck them in the wash and use them again.

 2. Use Your Linen to Avoid DIY Disasters

-If you’re painting or decorating around the house, put your old bed sheets down on the floor as a makeshift dust sheet and prevent any annoying drips of paint ruining the rug or floorboards.
+If you’re painting or decorating around the house, throw your old bed sheets on the floor to prevent paint, glitter, or crude oil from ruining the rug or floorboards.

 This technique also works if you’re dying your hair and want to avoid getting copper-red or electric blue hair dye on the bathroom floor.